exreplay/vuex-decorators/README.md

 ### Type safety

 When using the default way of accessing the vuex store, you never know eg. what type the getter returns or what payload the action accepts.
-Thats why we automatically create static properties on every vuex module you create which can be access by passing the store through the `getModule` method.
+Thats why we automatically create static properties on every vuex module you create which can be accessed by passing the store through the `getModule` method.
 If we take the store we described above, you can do something like this:

 ```vue
 <template>